Roderic Dallas: Squadron command

 By June 1917, Dallas had achieved over 20 victories in aerial combat.
 This experience, and his leadership ability, led to his appointment as commanding officer of No. 1 Naval Squadron on 23 June 1917.
-The unit had been forced to cut back its operational strength from 18 aircraft to 15 due to lack of pilot replacements and a shortage of spare parts for the aging Triplanes.
+The unit had been forced to cut back its operational strength from 18 aircraft to 15 due to lack of pilot replacements and a shortage of spare parts for the ageing Triplanes.
 It had also moved airfields, to an unprepared site at Bailleul.
 As a leader, Dallas made a point of shepherding new pilots through their first flights, and even setting them up with their first victories by manoeuvring enemy aircraft into a good position for the rookie to take a shot.
 On the ground, he proved to be an efficient organiser, designing and directing construction of the new air base.
 It was also during this time that he wrote a treatise on air combat tactics, extracts of which have survived.
 Both the air base layout and the treatise displayed his talent as a sketch artist.
 On 2 November, No. 1 Squadron moved airfields once more, to Middle Aerodrome, which put it back under overall RNAS control.
 The unit received its first eight new Sopwith Camels on 9 November as replacements for the Triplanes.
 On 11 November, Dallas was again mentioned in despatches, this time by Field Marshal Haig.
 After gaining its full complement of Camels, No. 1 Squadron was transferred to England, and took up home defence duties at Dover.
 On 16 February 1918, Dallas led his squadron back to France, where it was based at Téteghem, supporting units on operations along the Belgian coast.
 He commanded it for another six weeks, until 31 March.

 As part of the amalgamation of the RFC and RNAS to form the Royal Air Force, on 1 April 1918 Dallas was promoted to major and given command of No. 40 Squadron RAF, flying Royal Aircraft Factory S.E.5s.
 The squadron boasted several aces in its ranks, and its former RFC members were suspicious of Dallas's naval background.
 He was nevertheless able to overcome their misgivings and established himself as the new CO with his personal demeanour and courage; the nickname of "Admiral" that they bestowed upon him was an affectionate one.
 Ten days after taking over, he had adapted well enough to his new mount with its inline engine to score his first victory with his new unit.
 His men also saw that he would not only look out for his rookie pilots, but would not shirk the dangers of ground attack sorties.
 His offhand attitude toward two leg wounds he received during a strafing mission on 14 April, after which he made "a perfect landing", especially impressed his subordinates, as did his appreciation of all ranks for their hard work.
 His studious bent continued to serve him; he kept notes on his methods of attacking enemy aircraft, which often exploited their structural weaknesses, and used them to tutor pilots under his command.